 Note: ONLY open for two hours a day (8.30am-10.30am).

 · bakery/ grocery PANADERÍA

-The best place in town for a wide range of fresh fruit & vegetables, but with only two deliveries a week (Monday & Thursday).
+For fresh fruit & vegetables this is the best bet, but with only two deliveries a week (Monday & Thursday) you have to be there early.
 Tiny choice of groceries + frozen food + alcohol.
-The bread is not good, but their cakes are, though buy twice what you need as they tend to be light on substance.
+Their bread is not the best and the cakes tend to be expensive/ light on substance.

 · bar SOCIEDAD UNIÓN AMISTOSA